 Catch up in less than 5 minutes with this day-by-day tour his accomplishments during our special event, Level Up Your Struggling Readers’ Accomplishments in Just 5 Days.
 Recall that he began the 5-day challenge knowing 6 consonants and no short vowels.
 He also couldn’t segment CVC words, initially.

-If not, what seems different about Switch It that might help your students?
+Either way, what seems different about Switch It that might help your students?
 (I’d love to hear your thoughts!)

 (In Which a Mother Rouses Her Child) The trouble began one evening in the after-dinner slump.
 As my then 1st grade daughter rolled around on the floor, she whined, “I don’t want to go to school.
 Can I please stay home from school tomorrow?”
 We commenced a discussion on the unlikelihood of that.
 Having gone round […]